PerApps/infra/k8s/setup_server/README.md

 In this repository, you'll find an Ansible playbook dedicated to preparing your server for hosting Kubernetes.

 ## Location
-- For Enterprise Linux 8, CentOS 8, and CentOS Stream 8:
+- For Debian 12:
-The Ansible playbook is located in the `el8/setup` directory of this repository.
+The Ansible playbook is located in the `debian12/setup` directory of this repository.

 ## Functionality
 When executed, this playbook will install two key components on your server: